Skip to content Skip to footer

 Important notes

 • The --flexible parameters can handle input reads with variable length as long as there is no read longer than double the length of the shortest read.
-(We don’t expect the user to have such case, but just in case the user is expermenting with somthing.)
+(We don’t expect the user to have such a case, but just in case the user is experimenting with something.)

 Installation

-You can use the static binary under bins directly, however, if you like to build it from the source code:
+You can use the static binary under bins directly; however, if you would like to build it from the source code:

-You need to have Rust and Cargo installed first, check rust documenation
+You need to have Rust and Cargo installed first, check Rust documentation

 git clone https://github.com/sagc-bioinformatics/mgikit.git